sakshi27700/quotes-app-assignment/README.md

 A Next.js application that allows users to log in, view quotes, and create new quotes with media uploads.
 The app is built using Material UI for styling and Next.js for routing.
 It also integrates with various APIs for login, media upload, and quote management.

 ## Features
+- **Home:** Home Page of the app with Welcome text and a link to go to login.
 - **Login:** Authenticate users using a username and OTP.
 - **Quotes Display:** Paginated list of quotes showing images, overlaid text, and additional metadata like the username and creation date.
-- **Create New Quote:** Upload a new image, provide text, and submit it as a new quote.
+- **Add New Quote:** Upload a new image, provide text, and submit it as a new quote.
 - **Logout:** Securely log out and redirect to the login page.

 ## Technologies Used